entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 ![modifyContentType](./img/content_types4.png)

-- Complete the additional configuration steps required by your Attribute Type, if applicable (the 'Text' Attribute Type requires no additional configuration).
+- Complete the additional configuration steps required by your Attribute Type, if applicable.

 - (Optional) Add other Attribute Types to your Content Type, subject to the configuration process above.

 **3. Click the `Save` button.**

-The new Content Type is now displayed in the table.
+The Content Type you created is now displayed in the table.

 ![listedContentType](./img/content_types5.png)